Manufacturer, Supplier & Exporter of

 Garment dyeing is the process of colouring ready-to-wear clothes after they have been cut and stitched into a specific form, as opposed to fabric dyeing, which involves dyeing the fabric before it is cut and sewn into a garment.
 This technique is becoming increasingly popular in the fashion industry due to its cost-effectiveness and environmental friendliness, and it appeals to both producers and consumers.
 By dyeing the finished garment, it eliminates the need for excess dyeing and reduces water and energy consumption.
 Garment dyeing also allows for greater flexibility in colour options and the ability to achieve unique colour effects.
 The most commonly used types of dyes for colouring garments are reactive and direct dyes, as they are particularly well-suited for dyeing cotton fabrics, which make up the majority of garments.

-Megha International for Garment dyeing:
+Dyes offered by Megha International for Garment dyeing:

 Reactive Dyes: Reactive dyes are commonly used in garment dyeing due to their high affinity for cellulose fibers, such as cotton, which are commonly used in garments.
 These dyes react chemically with the fibers to form a strong covalent bond, resulting in a long-lasting and vibrant colour.
 Additionally, reactive dyes offer a wide range of colour options, making them a popular choice for garment dyeing.